Quantization of symplectic fibrations and canonical metrics: Balanced metrics

-Consider the setting of the previous section, with $(E,h^E)$ the trivial Hermitian line bundle.
-For any holomorphic line bundle $L$, write $\Met^+(L)$ for the space of \emph{positive} Hermitian metrics on $L$, and for any $h\in\Met^+(L)$, write $\om_h\in\Om^2(X,\R)$ for the induced Kähler form \eqref{preq} and $g_h^{TX}$ for the induced Kähler metric \eqref{gTX}.
+Let us now take for $(E,h^E)$ the trivial Hermitian line bundle.
+For any holomorphic line bundle $L$, write $\Met^+(L)\subset\Met(L)$ for the space of \emph{positive} Hermitian metrics on $L$, which are the Hermitian metrics $h\in\Met(L)$ such that the associated $2$-form $\om_h\in\Om^2(X,\R)$ defined by formula \eqref{preq} is Kähler, so that the bilinear product $g_h^{TX}$ defined by formula \eqref{gTX} is a Riemannian metric.
 We write $\Vol_h(X)>0$ for the Riemannian volume of $(X,g^{TX}_h)$ and $\Delta_h$ for the associated Laplace-Beltrami operator acting on $\cinf(X,\C)$.
 The \emph{scalar Hilbert map} is the map

 Using \emph{Kodaira's embedding theorem}, let us take $p\in\N$ big enough so that the Fubini-Study map \eqref{FSdef} associated with $L^p$ takes values in the space $\Met^+(L^p)$ of \emph{positive} Hermitian metrics.
 We then have the following analogue of Definition \ref{nubaldef}.